Azure Event Hubs data connection

 IngestionMappingReference Name of the existing ingestion mapping to be used.
 Overrides the Column mapping set on the Data Connection pane.

-Compression Data compression, None (default), or GZip compression.
+Compression Data compression, None (default), or gzip.

 Encoding Data encoding, the default is UTF8.
 Can be any of .NET supported encodings.